JeanCarletta/HeatHack-Sessions/sessions/board-game.md

 <!-- TODO ask Mary?
 Mim? to draw a game board? -->

-- It helps to write the three questions out large where people can see them.
+- It helps to write the questions large where people can see them.

 ```